Geoalert/mapflow-docs-en/source/userguides/howto.rst

 Unmanned aerial vehicles – UAVs or, more commonly, drones – have become a deeply integrated part of the geomatic industry over the last ten years.
 This is owing to their increasing usability, falling hardware costs, and easing government regulations.
 Yet, as more data is available with UAV surveys, more data need to be processed operatively.
 To process your UAV data you might be looking for some cloud or desktop software to create a mosaic or orthophoto.
 Do you know that you can easily publish your data with Openaerialmap and analyze (say detect and calculate some objects and calculate their areas) with Mapflow QGIS or Mapflow Web?

-Let’s take the “UAV buildings” :doc:`models_changelog/buildings_aerial_imagery_model` model that extracts the detailed building outlines (the recommended image resolution is 10 cm).
+Let’s take the “UAV buildings” :doc:`buildings_aerial_imagery_model` model that extracts the detailed building outlines (the recommended image resolution is 10 cm).

 Processing with Mapflow Web
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~